-WA staff and volunteers could then door-knock/flyer/mail to proactively make a connection with tenants and the owner to establish a relationship and inquire about current conditions and long-term plans for the property.
-The overall goal would be to identify opportunities to interrupt market forces causing displacement of low-income renters.
-Work towards building out a directory of points of contact in every multi-family building in Whittier with all staff/volunteers providing language skills and support.
-Oct-Dec: Conduct in-depth evaluation of progress toward the goals; identify areas to improve/amend approach or expand on strategies that were successful; and make programming and budgeting recommendations to the WA Board for 2023 and beyond with information gleaned from community interactions throughout the year.
-Housing Navigation Program - ongoing work throughout the year with most demand during AprilSeptember Direct support for residents completing unemployment and other emergency aid applications/paperwork - ongoing, year-round Quantitative goals Assist 20 families with accessing a new apartment lease in the Whittier Neighborhood Add 50 new people to the WhatsApp group of Somali women in Whittier and Lyndale Recruit and support at least one East African community member to run for a WA Board seat in 2022 Qualitative goals Continue identifying issues of concern among Somali community members Build directory of interests, skills, capacity, relationships, within Whittier's Latinx communities to leverage toward shared goals Further build out a comprehensive list of culturally responsive community resources based on interests and issues identified maintain existing relationships and establish new ones with community on a consistent basis share all important event with somali community honor the community by valuing their time and resources.
-Outcome of engagement Somali neighbors have better access to resources that create new opportunities for upward mobility and wealth-building Consistent representation on WA Board and/or committee membership year to year The number of East African neighbors receiving regular information and opportunities from WA via relevant channels continues to increase Broader awareness, understanding, and trust in WA and other community partner organizations among East African community members Issues and opportunities important to Somali community members are regularly identified and evaluated Next steps Complete implementation process of Salesforce and train in all staff Work with Comms & Admin Associate to be sure all WhatsApp group members are rolled into larger database and appropriate interests/skills tags are applied

-Identify what WA meetings and events in 2022 can support these goals and build into the calendar other regular opportunities to fill gaps Ensure knowledge of existing relationships are documented and available to all staff to build upon
+Person(s) Fartun Ismail- Community Outreach Specialist responsible Krystin Eldridge - CURA Krussell Fellow 2022-2023 responsible Kaley Brown - Executive Director Meggie Garcia, 2022-2023 AmeriCorps VISTA Tenant Organizer Timeline Q1 2023 - Q4 2024 Continue deploying public engagement plan, identifying key opportunities to meet stakeholder groups where they are Create a process by which community members can receive gift card stipends for participating in Kmart engagement activities (non-City funds) Publicize ongoing opportunities via multiple channels, including website, social media, culturally relevant radio programs, direct mailers, and engagement at Colonial Market, Marissa's Bakery and other high traffic businesses Set up focus group conversations with partners at Whittier Community Education, Whittier International School, and others Build on the event-based outreach and visioning work regarding Kmart site in a more high-profile way to reach community members in different ways.
+Evaluate our work throughout to ensure that we can modify approaches as we go to fill gaps in who is being successfully engaged, rather than at the end of the process.
+Housing Navigation Program - ongoing work throughout the year with most demand during AprilSeptember Direct support for residents completing unemployment and other emergency aid applications/paperwork - ongoing, year-round Assist 20 formalling with assessing a group of the state of the Mile little of Neighbornhand Quantitative goals Assist 20 families with accessing a new apartment lease in the Whittier Neighborhood Add 50 new people to the Whate App group of Songli women in Whittier and Lyndale Add 50 new people to the WhatsApp group of Somali women in Whittier and Lyndale Recruit and support East African community membesr to run for a WA Board seat in 2022 Recruit and support East African community membesi to run joi a WA Board Seat in 2022 Qualitative goals Continue identifying issues of concern among Somali community members Build directory of interests, skills, capacity, relationships, within Whittier's Latinx communities to leverage toward shared goals Further build out a comprehensive list of culturally responsive community resources based on interests and issues identified maintain existing relationships and establish new ones with community on a consistent basis share all important event with somali community honor the community by valuing their time and resources.
+Outcome of engagement Somali neighbors have better access to resources that create new opportunities for upward mobility and wealth-building Consistent representation on WA Board and/or committee membership year to year The number of East African neighbors receiving regular information and opportunities from WA via relevant channels continues to increase Broader awareness, understanding, and trust in WA and other community partner organizations among East African community members Issues and opportunities important to Somali community members are regularly identified and evaluated Next steps Complete implementation process of Salesforce and train in all staff Work with new admin contractor to clean up data related to language-specific outreach to streamline outreach processes Identify what WA meetings and events in 2023-2024 can support these goals and build into the calendar other regular opportunities to fill gaps Ensure knowledge of existing relationships are documented and available to all staff to build upon